michaelnabil230/laravel-multi-tenancy/README.md

 # Available events

-Note: Some database events (`DatabaseMigrated`, `DatabaseSeeded`, `DatabaseRolledback` and possibly others) are **fired in the tenant context.** Depending on how your application bootstraps tenancy, you might need to be specific about interacting with the central database in these events' listeners — that is, if you need to.
+Note: Some database events (`SeedingDatabase`, `DatabaseSeeded` and possibly others) are **fired in the tenant context.** Depending on how your application bootstraps tenancy, you might need to be specific about interacting with the central database in these events' listeners — that is, if you need to.

 Note: All events are located in the `MichaelNabil230\MultiTenancy\Events` namespace.